 - not be in full-time education

-The person you care for has to receive one of the following benefits:
+The person you care for must receive one of the following benefits:

 - either rate of PIP (personal independence payment) daily living component

 - the higher or middle rate care component of DLA (disability living allowance)